Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 Analytics Tab

 The Analytics tab is a really useful tool for advanced users to dig into WordPress performance.
-You’ll be able to explore metrics such as average PHP + MySQL response time, PHP throughput, response, codes and more.
+You’ll be able to explore metrics such as average PHP and MySQL response time, PHP throughput, response, codes and more.
 It also gives some more accessible metrics, such as overall visits, mobile vs tablet, and so on.

 Users Tab